 Instructions

 - Shred the Brussel sprouts: Wash the Brussel sprouts and remove the outer leaves if bruised or tough.
 Hold the Brussel sprout lengthwise, and slice it down the middle.
 Take each half (cut side down), and with a sharp knife begin slicing it thinly from the outside toward the middle (stem).
-Set aside.1 lb Brussel sprouts, whole or pre-shredded
+Set aside.1 pound Brussel sprouts, whole or pre-shredded

 - Heat 1 tablespoon of the oil in a skillet over medium heat.
-Add the chopped onion and ⅛ teaspoon salt, and saute the onion until soft (but not brown), about 2-3 minutes.½ cup chopped red onion, 2 tablespoon extra virgin olive oil for cooking, divided
+Add the chopped onion and ⅛ teaspoon salt, and saute the onion until soft (but not brown), about 2-3 minutes.1 tablespoon extra virgin olive oil, ½ cup chopped red onion, ⅛ teaspoon Kosher or fine sea salt

 - Saute the Brussels, turning occasionally until browned (allowing the Brussel sprouts to cook for a few minutes before stirring so the bottoms get crispy), about 12-14 minutes.
 Stir in the thyme.1 teaspoon fresh thyme